mitulgolakiya/laravel-api-generator/README.md

 Parameters will be in the same sequence as ```Blueprint``` class function for all types.
 Option will be printed as it is given in input except unique & primary.

-### API Response Structure

-**Remember: This response structure is based on the most of my API response structure, you can change it to your API response after file generation in controller.**

-**Success**

-        {
-            "flag":true,
-            "message":"success message",
-            "data":{}
-        }

-data can be anything as per response.

-**Failure**

-        {
-            "flag":false,
-            "message":"failure message",
-            "code": 0
-            "data":{}
-        }

-data will be optional.
-And code will be error code.

-### Generated Views

-While generating scaffold, all views are created with basic CRUD functionality.

-Views will be created in ```resources/views/modelName``` folder,

-        index.blade.php - Main Index file for listing records create.blade.php - To insert a new record edit.blade.php - To edit a record
-        fields.blade.php - Common file of all model fields, which will be used create and edit record show.blade.php - To display a record

-### Using with Custom Application namespace

-Sometimes, we are using different namespace rather than default ```App``` namespace.

-Generator's ```AppBaseController``` is extending Laravel's ```App\Http\Controllers\Controller```. so while using diff namespace, we need to publish it with custom namespace.

-You need to give a full path of default Controller with your namespace as input.
-For e.g.,

-        php artisan mitul.generator.publish:base_controller "MyApp\Http\Controllers\Controller"

-It will generate AppBaseController again with extending custom namespace controller.

-### Customizing generated files

-1. Publish templates into ```/resources/api-generator-templates```

-        php artisan vendor:publish --provider="Mitul\Generator\GeneratorServiceProvider" --tag=templates

-2. Leave only those templates that you want to change.
-Remove the templates that do not plan to change.

-3. Add the remaining files to git and make your magic!

-### Passing fields from file

-If you want to pass fields from file then you can create fields json file and pass it via command line.
-Here is the sample [fields.json](https://github.com/mitulgolakiya/laravel-api-generator/blob/1.3/samples/fields.json)

-You have to pass option ```--fieldsFile=absolute_file_path_or_path_from_base_directory``` with command. e.g.

-         php artisan mitul.generator:scaffold_api Post --fieldsFile="/Users/Mitul/laravel-api-generator/fields.json"
-         php artisan mitul.generator:scaffold_api Post --fieldsFile="fields.json"

-### Search in Views

-Include search functionality in view ```index.php```

-You have to pass option ```--search``` with command. e.g.

-         php artisan mitul.generator:scaffold_api Post --search"

 Screenshots
 ------------